ontodev/cogs/README.md

 The notes and formats will be added to any existing, but will take priority over the existing notes and formats.

 Running `apply` again will remove any "applied" formats and notes from the last time `apply` was run and add new details from the current problems table.
 To erase all "applied" formats and notes, run `cogs apply` with no additional arguments.
 Existing formats and notes added by the user will not be removed.

+#### Standardized Problems Tables

+Standardized problems tables provide a standard table output that can be converted into formatting and notes in the spreadsheet using `apply`.
+As long as the table follows the format described below, any type of problem can be applied to the sheets.
+One example is the errors from [ROBOT template](http://robot.obolibrary.org/template).

+These tables must have the following headers:
+* **ID**: local numeric identifier starting at 1 and counting up
+* **table**: name of the table that the problem occurs in
+* **cell**: A1 format of problematic cell location
+* **level**: severity of the problem; error, warn, or info - this determines the background color of the cell
+* **rule ID**: an IRI or CURIE to uniquely identify the problem
+* **rule name**: descriptive name of the problem - this is converted to the cell note
+* **value**: value of the cell causing problem
+* **fix**: can be left blank; a suggestion of how to fix the problem

 ### `delete`